News

 3 July 2024

-Dr Hasan Shaheed has developed the drone which has a dimension of only 0.15m × 0.15m and a weight of 0.071kg.
+Dr Hasan Shaheed, Reader in Robotics and Renewable Energy, has developed a solar multirotor drone which has a dimension of only 0.15m × 0.15m and a weight of 0.071Kg.

 The work has been published in Nature’s Scientific Reports and PV Magazine, the leading global solar and storage media platform.